dovahcrow/dovahcrow.github.io/content/home/about.md

 # Biography

 Weiyüen is a MSc student at SFU right now.
-His research interests include Data Management, Database System, Optimization and Entity Resolution.
+His research interests include Data Management, Database System and Machine Learning Model Diagnosis.

 He took a gap year working in Strikingly @ Shanghai, as a Data Scientist.